wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getbalances.md

 ---
-title: btc:getbalances \[POST\] {disallowed}
+title: btc:getbalances  {disallowed} - Bitcoin
-description: Returns an object with all balances in BTC.
+description: Example code for the btc:getbalances  {disallowed} json-rpc method. Сomplete guide on how to use btc:getbalances  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters